'Remembrance Sunday' 🥀 9th November

 SONG.
 'Pipes Of Peace', Paul McCartney - https://www.youtube.com/watch?v=j47x0C-9jw0

 On what day was this song set?
-What game did British and German soldiers play together when peace broke out?
+What game did British and German soldiers play together when peace broke out for a short time?

 ROUND 3.
 Heroes